Amber L. Hollibaugh: Organizing work

-Filmmaking and later professional work
+Filmmaking and later work

-Hollibaugh was the director and co-producer with Gini Reticker of The Heart of the Matter, a 60-minute documentary film about the confusing messages women students receive about sexuality and sexually transmitted diseases such as AIDS.
+Hollibaugh and Gini Reticker produced The Heart of the Matter, a 60-minute documentary film about the confusing messages young women receive about sexuality and sexually transmitted diseases such as AIDS.
 The film won the 1994 Sundance Film Festival Freedom of Expression Award and premiered to a national audience on PBS.

-In the 1990s, Hollibaugh argued that American liberalism was in disarray, but was looking to the Left for guidance in how to reshape itself.
-Stafford has analyzed her memoir My Dangerous Desires (2000) in terms of femme lesbian narratives.

-In 2002, Jenrose Fitzgerald discussed Hollibaugh and Singh's 1999 essay Sexuality, Labor, and the New Trade Unionism in Social Text.
-Fitzgerald says that their presentation of the relationship between sexual politics and the labor movement proposed a labor movement "that will take on immigration issues, racism, health care, and the nuances of economic inequality alongside more mainstream labor and 'gay rights' concerns."
+Hollibaugh and Nikhil Pal Singh's 1999 essay "Sexuality, Labor, and the New Trade Unionism" in Social Text proposed a labor movement "that will take on immigration issues, racism, health care, and the nuances of economic inequality alongside more mainstream labor and 'gay rights' concerns."

-In Hollibaugh's writings on sexuality, she has declared that "there is no human hope without the promise of ecstasy."
+Anika Stafford analyzed her memoir My Dangerous Desires (2000) in terms of femme lesbian narratives.

-Meryl Altman says that Hollibaugh was "a powerful organizing speaker, a very fine incisive writer and a brilliant theorist."
+Meryl Altman described Hollibaugh was "a powerful organizing speaker, a very fine incisive writer and a brilliant theorist."

 In 2012, Hollibaugh received the Vicki Sexual Freedom Award from the Woodhull Freedom Foundation.

 Hollibaugh was the Chief Officer of Elder & LBTI Women's Services at Howard Brown Health Center in Chicago.
-She was a director of education, advocacy and community building at Services & Advocacy for GLBT Elders (SAGE), a New York program dedicated to lesbian, gay, bisexual, and transgender senior education, advocacy, and community organizing.
+She was a director of education, advocacy and community building at Services & Advocacy for GLBT Elders in New York.